NKI-CCB/imfusion/docs/installation.rst

 Note that this does not install any of the required external dependencies, which must therefore be installed manually (see below for more details).
-This does also not install rpy2, which must also be installed using pip if you plan to use single-sample differential expression test.
+This does also not install rpy2 or matplotlib/seaborn, which must also be installed using pip if you plan to use single-sample differential expression test or the differential expression plotting functions.

 If you don't have numpy installed, you may run into the following error: